Wake Forest Demon Deacons football: Jim Grobe era (2001–2013)

-Dave Clawson era (2014–present)
+Dave Clawson era (2014–2024)

 Dave Clawson was hired away from Bowling Green as the Demon Deacons head football coach, his hiring made official at a press conference on December 10, 2013.
 Clawson brought with him a coaching style that utilizes the team's available talent to maximize success.
-His offensive philosophy focuses on getting individual playmakers more touches rather than sticking to a rigidly-defined system.
+His offensive philosophy focuses on getting individual playmakers more touches rather than sticking to a rigidly defined system.

 After posting 3–9 (1–7 ACC) seasons in 2014 and 2015, Clawson's 2016 team started the season by winning five of its first six games including road victories at Duke and Indiana.
 He led Wake Forest to its first bowl win in eight years, beating then No. 23 Temple 34–26 in the Military Bowl.
 Clawson has re-built the Deacons using a philosophy of strong recruiting classes, redshirting as many freshmen as possible, and having a strong strength and conditioning program.
 After the 2016 season, Wake Forest signed Clawson to a contract extension.

 The Demon Deacons finished 8–5 in 2017.
 The Demon Deacons kicked off the season on August 31 with a 51–7 victory over FCS Presbyterian.
 In the season's second game, Wake defeated Boston College by a margin of 34–10.
 After a 46–10 drubbing of Utah State, Clawson's squad picked up their fourth win of the season in their fourth game by virtue of a 20–19 nail biter over Appalachian State.
 Then the Demon Deacons embarked upon a three-game losing streak, beginning with a 26–19 loss to Florida State.
 On October 7, Wake Forest lost to No. 2 Clemson by a score of 28–14.
 After a 38–24 loss to Georgia Tech, Wake posted its fifth victory of the season with a 42–32 win over Louisville with wide receiver Greg Dortch hauling in a school-record 4 TD receptions.
 After a 48–37 loss to No. 5 Notre Dame, the Demon Deacons ran all over Syracuse in an offensive shootout, prevailing by a margin of 64–43.
 After a 30–24 victory over archrival No. 25 NC State, Clawson's squad lost to rival Duke by a score of 31–23 in the regular season finale.
 Wake Forest was offered and accepted a berth in the 2017 Belk Bowl, a game they won over Texas A&M by a score of 55–52.
 The following year, they were offered and accepted a berth to the 2018 Birmingham Bowl, in which they beat Memphis 37–34.
 In 2019 they finished the season 8-5 after losing to Michigan State in the 2019 Pinstripe Bowl.
-In 2020 they finished the season 4-5 after losing to Wisconsin in the 2020 Duke’s Mayo Bowl.
+In 2020 they finished the season 4-5 after losing to Wisconsin in the 2020 Duke's Mayo Bowl.
 In 2021 they became bowl eligible for the 6th straight season when they started the season 8-0 for the first time in program history.